Sokoto State: Languages

-Climate
+Geography

 Sokoto State is in the dry Sahel, surrounded by sandy savannah and isolated hills.

 With an annual average temperature of 28.3 °C, Sokoto is, on the whole, a very hot area.
 However, maximum daytime temperatures are for most of the year generally under 40 °C and the dryness makes the heat bearable.
 The warmest months are February to April when daytime temperatures can exceed 45 °C. The rainy season is from June to October during which showers are a daily occurrence.
 The showers rarely last long and are a far cry from the regular torrential rain known in wet tropical regions.
 From late October to February, during the cold season, the climate is dominated by the Harmattan wind blowing Sahara dust over the land.
 The dust dims the sunlight thereby lowering temperatures significantly and also leading to the inconvenience of dust everywhere in houses.

 The region's lifeline for growing crops is the floodplains of the Sokoto-Rima river system (see Sokoto River), which are covered with rich alluvial soil.
 For the rest, the general dryness of the region allows for few crops, millet perhaps being the most abundant, complemented by rice, corn, other cereals and beans.
 Apart from tomatoes few vegetables grow in the region.

 Cities and villages

 Local Government Areas

-Sokoto State consists of twenty-three (23) Local Government Areas.
+Sokoto State consists of twenty-three Local Government Areas.
 They are: